-Embarking on the path to a post-secondary education by pursuing the liberal studies bachelor’s degree available online from Maryville University can help students create the viable foundation they may need for many career opportunities.
+Embarking on the path to a postsecondary education by pursuing the liberal studies bachelor’s degree available online from Maryville University can help students create the viable foundation they may need for many career opportunities.

-Liberal Studies in a Nutshell
+Liberal Studies Definition

 Many Ways to Make an Impact with Liberal Studies